mikaelvesavuori/catalogist/README.md

   slo?: Slo;
   links?: Links;
   metadata?: Metadata;
-  timestamp?: string; // Timestamp value is generated when the manifest is persisted }
+  timestamp?: string | number; // Timestamp value is generated when the manifest is persisted }

 /**